How to get the data from multiple ad platforms and Google Analytics in Google BigQuery.

 Cervinodata offers a few clever tools to help you build SQL queries (without having to write any code yourself).
 Also, there is a campaign grouping mechanism available that allows you to automatically add new advertising campaigns to a particular group (a campaign group).
 Both tools will save you a lot of time.

 A campaign group is a very powerful feature for online marketers and agencies that wish to report on multiple ad platforms, but not all the campaigns within those platforms.

 - A campaign groups allows you to select which ad platforms and which campaigns should be included

 - The Auto-select allows you to automatically add newly created campaigns when the meet the criteria.
 For instance contains "FB0013" (your campaign number) or "Summer_2020" (your campaign name)

 - The campaign groups are automatically added to BigQuery and can be included in the Query builder (so no coding needed).

 Create a query (Cervinodata query builder)

 In Cervinodata, create a query for BigQuery.
-You can use this as the basis for your Zoho Analytics data set.

 - The query builder enables you to create a sophisticated query for BigQuery, with out writing any code.